navicore/navitain/README.md

 WIP UNDER CONSTRUCTION

-Goal: a Kubernetes Operator that inpsects readiness and liveliness probes of all pods in a cluster and can respond to queries with suggestions / predictions.
+Goal: a Kubernetes Operator that inspects readiness and liveliness probes of all pods in a cluster and can respond to queries with suggestions / predictions.

 It is interested in /activation/prometheus style info as well as reading the